-Thomas Jefferson was born in Albemarle County, Virginia in 1743 to Jane and Peter Jefferson.
+Thomas Jefferson was born on April 13, 1743 in Albemarle County, Virginia to Jane and Peter Jefferson.
 His father was a Virginia planter, surveyor, and slave owner.
 At age fourteen, Jefferson’s father died, and Thomas inherited some thirty enslaved individuals.
 Jefferson fully embraced the lifestyle of an affluent member of the planter class, and over the course of his lifetime he owned over 600 enslaved people—the most of any American president.

 In addition to building and managing his Monticello plantation, Jefferson pursued careers in law and public service.
 After receiving an education at the College of William & Mary, Jefferson studied law in Williamsburg.
-By 1769, he was elected to the Virginia House of Burgesses and three years later married Martha Wayles Skelton.
+By 1769, he was serving in the Virginia House of Burgesses and three years later married Martha Wayles Skelton.
 They would have six children together, though only two survived to adulthood.

 As tensions grew between the American colonies and Great Britain, Jefferson was elected to the Continental Congress.
 In 1776, he completed one of his greatest career achievements—The Declaration of Independence.
 As the primary author of this founding document, Jefferson drew upon Enlightenment ideals and the writings of John Locke, Montesquieu, and George Mason to formulate its most famous line: “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty, and the pursuit of Happiness.”